Akkineni Nageswara Rao: Career

 He starred in over 255 films, spanning the Telugu, Tamil and Hindi languages.
 A majority of his films were both commercial and critical successes.

 Though he is known for playing mythological figures such as Rama and Krishna, he was notably an atheist.

 He is fondly called Natasamrat by his fans.
-In 1953, Rao played the titular role in Devadasu (1953), which is based on the novel of the same name.
+In 1953, Akkineni played the titular role in Devadasu (1953), which is based on the novel of the same name.
 Deccan Herald reported that several critics had considered Rao's portrayal to be the best among all language versions.
 Navaratri (1966) made Akkineni the second actor after Sivaji Ganesan to play nine different roles in a film.

-Rao is known for his romantic roles in films such as Laila Majnu (1949), Anarkali (1955), and Prema Nagar (1971).
+Akkineni is known for his romantic roles in films such as Laila Majnu (1949), Anarkali (1955), and Prema Nagar (1971).
 He also played several mythological characters in Mayabazar (1957), Mahakavi Kalidasu (1965), Bhakta Tukaram (1973), and Sri Ramadasu (2006).

 Some of his many commercially successful films are Maya Bazaar, Samsaram, Bratuku Theruvu, Aradhana, Donga Ramudu, Dr. Chakravarthi, Ardhaangi, Mangalya Balam, Illarikam, Shantinivasam, Velugu Needalu, Dasara Bullodu, Bharya Bhartalu, Dharmadata, Batasari and College Bullodu.
 Sitaramayyagari Manavaralu was released in 1991, almost 50 years after his debut, and was a success at the box office.

-Akkineni played an instrumental role in shifting the base of Telugu cinema from Madras to Hyderabad.
-During the late 1970s, he made a point to work only in the films that were produced in Andhra Pradesh (except for Vijaya Vauhini Studios and Venus Studios films).
-In 1976, he established Annapurna Studios in Hyderabad as part of his efforts to provide the necessary infrastructure to produce films there.

-Charity
+Philanthropy

 Akkineni was very active in social service.
 Regarding the existence of God, he once said, "If there's a presence there, I'm sure he'll want us to perform our earthly duties well and be a good human being rather than blindly worship him".

 Akkineni set up the Akkineni Janmabhoomi trust under the Janmabhoomi programme to foster development in his home town, Ramapuram.
 He was instrumental in the construction of the Akkineni Varadhi (a bridge named after him), which improved his village's economy by facilitating easy connectivity.
 In Ramapuram, Akkineni contributed towards the construction of a water filtration plant.